nordeim/powerpoint-agent-tool/docs/prompts.md

 ---

+Awesome understanding!
+Now, please meticulously review and analyze the attached documents (`CLAUDE.md`,  `PowerPoint_Tool_Development_Guide.md`,  `Consolidated_Project_Analysis.md`,  `architecture_deep_analysis.md`,  `Comprehensive_Programming_and_Troubleshooting_Guide.md`,  `PowerPoint_Agent_Core_Handbook.md` and `Comprehensive_Project_Understanding.md`, in that order to have a deep understanding of the project and its codebase design and architecture.
+As you review the attached documents in the order, note any discrepancies between the documents.
+The give me your comprehensive assessment analysis report in markdown format, together with any discrepancies between the documents that you discovered while reviewing and analyzing them.

+---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create all the files you listed in your enhanced `Excel_Agent_Tool` design.
 Create each file within ```python tags and start each file with a comment line containing the filename of the file with the full (relative) path.

 # Recommended project structure: